Graham Graham Lowe - APCOM President

 City and County of Swansea

 Anthony held the role of APCOM president from 2010 to 2012.
-He has been an active member of APCOM since 2003 and was formerly editor of the magazine, APCOM Secretary and Vice President.
+He has been an active member of APCOM since 2003 and was formerly APCOM Secretary, Acting Treasurer and Vice President.
+Anthony has been the APCOM magazine editor for the past five years and currently manages the web site.

 Anthony moved to the public sector in 2000 bringing commercial experience gained in the private sector to a developing in-plant facility.

-Anthony has 3 sons, all playing football, rugby, cricket, etc., so spends most weekends on the touch line, and is chairman of the local junior football club.
+Anthony has three sons, all playing football, rugby, cricket, etc., so spends most weekends on the touch line, and is former Chairman of the local junior football club.
+Since his sons have moved on he continues as treasurer.

 Mark Barlow – APCOM Executive Member (Past President)